nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="facets-v2-response-format"></a> Version 2 Facets Response Format

 Version 2 facets are enabled by setting the `include_facets=v2` parameter in either collection or granule search requests in the JSON format.
 In order to request faceting on granule searches, the search must be limited in scope to a single collection (e.g. by specifying a single concept ID in the collection_concept_id parameter).
 The max number of values in each v2 facet can be set by using facets_size parameter (i.e. facets_size[platforms]=10, facets_size[instrument]=20.
 Default size is 50.). facets_size is only supported for collection v2 facet search.
-The same fields apply in the v2 facets as for the flat facets with the addition of horizontal range facets.
+The same fields apply in the v2 facets as for the flat facets with the addition of horizontal range facets and latency facets.
 When calling the CMR with a query the V2 facets are returned.
 These facets include the apply field described in more detail a few paragraphs below that includes the search parameter and values that need to be sent back to the CMR.

 ##### Specifying facet fields